What does Edith mean?

 Edith \e-di-th\ as a girls' name is pronounced EE-dith.
 It is of Old English origin, and the meaning of Edith is "strife for wealth".
 From êad gyô.
 Anglo-Saxon name borne by princesses and Christian saints, one of which was the daughter of Edgar the Peaceful (10th century).
 Edith Bunker is the name of a character in a 1970s sitcom "All in the Family".
 Writer Edith Wharton; singers Eydie Gorme and Edith Piaf; actresses Dame Edith Evans, Eydie Falco.

 For more information, see also the related girl name Eden.

 Edith is a very prominent first name for females (#117 out of 4276, Top 3%) but an uncommon last name for both adults and children.
 (2000 U.S. Census)

 Presented below is the baby name popularity of Edith for girls.
 Edith reached its apex rank of #25 in the U.S. during 1900-1909, and is at #627 currently.
 (Top 1000 Birth Names Statistics, 2014)

 Below is a graphed comparison of the popularity of the girl name Edith and related names.
 Popular alternative forms of Edith (#627 last year) are Eden (#151 last year), Edythe, Edyth, Edie and Eda.
-These girl names were at the height of their popularity during 1880-1889 and have become significantly less widespread since, with the versions Edyth, Eda, Edythe and Edith becoming less fashionable.
+These girl names were at the height of their popularity during the years 1880-1889 (usage of 0.4347%) and have become significantly less widespread since (usage 0.2037%, down 53.1%), with the versions Eda, Edyth, Edythe and Edith becoming less fashionable.
 Eden (#151) is the most fashionable baby name here.
 (Top 1000 Birth Names Statistics, 2014)